k1kolev/info/features/ui-ux-features/tiles.md

 Finding strictly what we need - now, fast - is another.

 And the more fast-paced our business environment is, the more the importance of quick and suitable access to data becomes.
-Having to navigate back and forth to the same data, time and again, is a problem instantly solved in @@name.
+Having to navigate back and forth to the same types of data time and again, especially under pressure, can be challenging.

+And this is a challenge you get instantly solved with **Tiles** in @@name.

 In the heat of the moment,